OOP-FIIT/Auction-app-JavaFX/Documentation/003_tech_details.md

 Please set here your actual mySQL LOGIN and PASS in roject/src/main/java/auction/shared/Const.java in #19 and #23

+Possible issue - exceptions if you tries to send some email (While registration, BUYPRO, if you win auction) This is possible because I use Gmail to send email, and Google sometimes blok sending via java.mail due to new devise signed in.
+But sometimes it works fine on new devises.
 ## Database
 Open MySQL WorkBench and import dump.sql fwom Project/sqlDump